Oscar Gonzalez Player Props: Guardians vs. Tigers

 Oscar Gonzalez At The Plate

-- In four of 13 games this year, Gonzalez has picked up at least one hit, including one game with multiple hits.
+- In four of 13 games this season, Gonzalez has had at least one hit, including one game with multiple hits.

-- In 13 games played this season, he has not gone deep.
+- In 13 games played this season, he has not hit a long ball.

 - Gonzalez has not driven in a run this season.

-- He has scored in four games this season (30.8%), but has had no multi-run games.
+- He has scored a run in four of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.